thewebforge/useWP/README.md

 ___

-This package is a collection of usefil React hooks created especially to be used in your WordPress Theme or Plugin development.
+This package is a collection of useful React hooks created especially to be used in your WordPress Theme or Plugin development project.

 - <strong>[Why useWP](#why-useWP)</strong>
 - <strong>[Installation](#installation)</strong>